torvalds/linux/Documentation/process/researcher-guidelines.rst

 (This is required if you have been explicitly told your patches need more careful internal review.)
 These people are expected to have their "Reviewed-by" tag included in the resulting patch.
-Finding another developer familiar with Linux contribution, especially within your own organization, and having them help with reviews before sending them to the public mailing lists tends to significantly improve the quality of the resulting patches, and there by reduces the burden on other developers.
+Finding another developer familiar with GNU/Linux contribution, especially within your own organization, and having them help with reviews before sending them to the public mailing lists tends to significantly improve the quality of the resulting patches, and there by reduces the burden on other developers.